 "When are the activations allocated in my account?"

 When you create a product key you set the number of allowed activations for that key.
 Meaning, you set how many computers your software can be activated on using that key.
 The activations are allocated immediately when you create the key.

 A TurboFloat Server key is a little bit different than a TurboActivate key.
-With a TurboFloat Server key you set the number of "Simultaneous floating computers per key", which is the number of activations that will be used in your account when you generate the key.
+With a TurboFloat Server key you set the number of "License lease pool-size per key", which is the number of activations that will be used in your account when you generate the key.
 The key itself can only be activated with a single TurboFloat Server instance at a time.

 "Can you change it so that activations are allocated when a customer activates the key instead of when the product key is created?"